fdabl/fdabl.github.io/_posts/2019-10-30-Variational-Inference.md

 ## sigma 0.99 0.09 0.82 0.92 0.99 1.05  1.18
 ## lp__  0.00 0.00 0.00 0.00 0.00 0.00  0.00
 ##
-## Approximate samples were drawn using VB(meanfield) at Thu Oct 31 17:33:34 2019.
+## Approximate samples were drawn using VB(meanfield) at Mon Nov  4 00:03:20 2019.
 {% endhighlight %}